Lawmakers Reach Deal To Raise The 'Growler Cap', Allow Breweries To Sell 6-Packs To Go

 Last week, a similar proposal was passed in the Minnesota House, however that bill also included language that would create a liquor advisory council made up of members representing stakeholder groups, such as liquor stores, breweries, distilleries, and wholesalers.

 That advisory council language was not included in the agreement reached Thursday.
-Still, other items were covered in the new bill, including special permits for serving alcohol through extended hours during the FIFA World Cup and allowing liquor stores to sell fruit and glassware.MORE NEWS: 2 Killed In Robbinsdale Shooting; Suspect Vehicle Found Abandoned In North Minneapolis
+Still, other items were covered in the new bill, including special permits for serving alcohol through extended hours during the FIFA World Cup and allowing liquor stores to sell fruit and glassware.MORE NEWS: MN Skateboarder Completes Journey Across New Zealand To Combat Human Trafficking In His Native Vietnam

 The new bill will return to both chambers for a vote.
 If passed, the legislation will head to Gov. Tim Walz’s desk.